 - Your husband is supposed to be your source of happiness.
 (Actually, God is the only one who can provide perfect love, security and comfort)

 - Happy couples never have conflict.
 (If you never disagree on anything, one or both of you is likely burying the issue and allowing resentment to grow)

 - If you find the “right” guy, a wonderful marriage will just happen.
-(Actually, a good marriage takes planning, perseverance, effort, and self-sacrifice)
+(Actually, a good marriage takes planning, intentionality and effort)